Children are parents’ treasure and their most precious gift.

 According to the HSBC Value of Education Survey 2018, Nearly 61% of parents wished they had started saving earlier for the goals.
 As per another study, the 2017 Birla Sun Life Insurance Company Protection Survey, saving for kids’ education was the top worry for nearly 35% of the 1,540 respondents.

-I passed out of the best convent school in the region, more than 35 years ago and my annual fees was less than Rs 500 per year and this year when my son finished his schooling from the same school his fees was more than Rs 50000 per year, an increase of more than 100 times.
+I passed out of the best convent school in the region, more than 40 years ago and my annual fees was less than Rs 500 per year and some years back, when my son finished his schooling from the same school his fees was more than Rs 50000 per year, an increase of more than 100 times.
 In addition, the cost of tuitions and coaching classes, something unheard of in our times, have not been taken into account, which is equivalent to the school fees currently, if not more.

 For my Post Graduation at a leading management institute, 30 years ago, my total expense including living expense, travel etc for a 2 year program was less than Rs 50000 and today it will be close to Rs 5 Million, an increase of more than 100 times once again.